Integrating Unity Matchmaker

 Matchmaker_PollAllocation— connection data is returned immediately - Your game clients receive the server IP and port

 Debugging: Cloud Code logs are available at Unity Dashboard → Cloud Code → Logs.
-Each allocator invocation logs the Gameye API response — check here first if allocations are failing.
+Each allocator invocation logs the resolved region and the Gameye API response — check here first if allocations are failing.

 |---|---|